SQL Advanced Notebook

 DROP VIEW station_monthly_revenue;

-Views do not store data — they run the underlying query each time.
-For performance on large datasets, use a materialized view or a physical summary table instead.
+Views do not store data.
+They run the underlying query each time.
+For speed on large datasets, use a materialized view or a real summary table instead.

 Temporary Tables

-Temporary tables exist only for the current session and are dropped automatically when the connection closes.
-Use them when a CTE would be referenced many times, or when you need to build a result incrementally.
+Temporary tables exist only for the current session and are dropped on their own when the connection closes.
+Use them when a CTE would be referenced many times, or when you need to build a result step by step.

 -- create a temp table